-The accounting journal entries on this page represent the typical types of transactions that most small businesses carry out.
+The examples further down this page represent the typical types of transactions that most small businesses carry out.

 Our examples are based on a flower shop called Rose and Flower, owned by Rose (purely fictional).